Argentina travel insurance

 Do I need travel insurance for Argentina?

-While it's not a legal requirement to be covered by travel insurance if you're going to Argentina, it's recommended by the FCDO.
-It states that travel insurance "should cover your itinerary, planned activities and expenses in an emergency".
+While it's not a legal requirement to be covered by travel insurance if you're going to Argentina, it's recommended by the FCDO, who state that it "should cover your itinerary, planned activities and expenses in an emergency".

-For instance, you could claim on your travel insurance if your flights are disrupted or delayed.
+For instance, you could claim on your travel insurance if your flights are disrupted.
 Flying to Argentina direct from the UK takes over 13 hours, which is a trek to say the least.
 Airlines should compensate you if your flight is delayed or cancelled.
 But travel insurance can offer more extensive protection - such as for missed connections, missed bookings or lost luggage.

 It's also worth noting that healthcare in Argentina - while among the best in Latin America, and government funded even for tourists - can be very expensive depending on the treatment needed.
 Having adequate cover can help protect you financially from any medical bills, or being flown home for emergency medical treatment, which can be incredibly costly.